 Veterans and others who suffer from post-traumatic stress disorder (PTSD) may experience long-term effects from the chronic condition.
-PTSD is unlikely to resolve on its own and can cause additional symptoms, as well as create quality of life issues for the veteran and their family.
+Untreated PTSD can be detrimental for the veteran and their loved ones.
+PTSD is unlikely to resolve on its own and can cause additional symptoms, as well as create quality-of-life issues for the veteran and their family.

 In many cases, these veterans have high care costs and are undergoing treatment for physical problems such as high blood pressure, Type II diabetes, or chronic pain that may be linked to their PTSD.